 Permits

-There are different kinds of permits used by Israel in regards to the Occupied Palestinian Territories.
-Travel permits are primarily required for Palestinians living in the West Bank and Gaza who must obtain permits from Israeli authorities to enter Israel, including East Jerusalem.
-Israeli civilians wanting to enter Areas A in the West Bank (Areas A, B, C) are also required to obtain Israeli-issued permits.
-Due to Israel’s Separation Barrier and Jewish Israeli settlements, some Palestinians must obtain permits from the Israeli military to access their land and even to live in their homes.
-All types of permits, including building permits for Palestinians living in Area C and East Jerusalem, can be difficult to obtain, and there are instances of Palestinians being barred from access to their land to the point of losing their crops.
-Israel states the permits are necessary for maintaining security and order.
-For an explanation of the different kinds of permits Palestinians may need and the effects on Palestinians, see “The Permit Maze: Palestinians need permits to move, to live, for everything.”
-3 November 2003.
-BADIL Resource Center.
-17 June 2011. http://www.badil.org/es/recursos-en-espanol/56-press-releases-2003/770-p...
-For coverage of the internal Israeli debate regarding permits for Palestinians, see Friedman, Ron.
-“Security fence permits for Palestinians petition rejected.”
-Jerusalem Post.
-4 June 2011. http://www.jpost.com/NationalNews/Article.aspx?id=215320&R=R2. http://www.justvision.org/glossary/permits
+There are different kinds of permits used by Israel to control the Occupied Palestinian Territories and the Palestinians who live within them.
+Travel permits from Israeli authorities are required for Palestinians living in the West Bank and Gaza Strip order to enter Israel, including East Jerusalem.
+Israeli civilians wanting to enter Areas A in the West Bank are also required to obtain Israeli-issued permits.
+Due to Israel's Separation Barrier and Jewish Israeli settlements, some Palestinians must obtain permits from the Israeli military to access their own land and even to live in their homes.
+All types of permits (including building permits for Palestinians living in Area C and East Jerusalem) can be difficult to obtain, and there are instances of Palestinians being barred from access to their land and losing their crops.
+Israel states the permits are necessary for maintaining security and order; however, Palestinian and Israeli civil rights NGOs have labeled the system of permits a "permit regime" in which an impossible bureaucracy intentionally discriminates against Palestinians.
+See "The Permit Maze: Palestinians need permits to move, to live, for everything," BADIL Resource Center, November 3, 2003; and "Security fence permits for Palestinians petition rejected," Ron Friedman, Jerusalem Post, April 4, 2011.